Dibrugarh–Kanniyakumari Vivek Express

-The 22503 / 22504 Dibrugarh–Kanniyakumari Vivek Superfast Express is a Daily Superfast Express train of the Vivek Express series belonging to Indian Railways and operated by Northeast Frontier Railway which runs from Dibrugarh in India's north eastern state Assam to Kanniyakumari in Tamil Nadu the southernmost state of India via Guwahati, New Jalpaiguri, Malda Town, Rampurhat, Kharagpur.
+The 22503 / 22504 Dibrugarh –Kanniyakumari - Dibrugarh Vivek Superfast Express is a Daily Superfast Express train of the Vivek Express series belonging to Indian Railways and operated by Northeast Frontier Railway which runs from Dibrugarh in India's north eastern state Assam to Kanniyakumari in Tamil Nadu the southernmost state of India via Guwahati, New Bongaigaon Junction, New Jalpaiguri, Malda Town, Rampurhat, Kharagpur.
 In 74 hours 35 minutes the train covers a distance of 4189 km and traverses through eight states in India.
 This train is currently the longest train route in India by both distance and time, as well as the 30th-longest train service in the world.
 The train has 57 halts across its route.

 History

 Vivek Express is a series of four Express Trains on the Indian Railways network.
 These trains were announced in the Railway Budget of 2011-12 by the then Railway Minister Mamata Banerjee.
 These trains were started to commemorate the 150th birth anniversary of Swami Vivekananda.

 Vivek express also holds another place in the history of Indian railways, as being the last train to halt its services, when the entire Indian railway passenger services came to standstill following the COVID19 pandemic and the subsequent nationwide lockdown in March 2020.

 Dibrugarh - Kanniyakumari Vivek Express joins Dibrugarh in Assam, North-East India to Kanniyakumari, Tamil Nadu which is the southernmost tip of India.